Flamingo Land Resort: In the media

 A flamingo land resort fansite running from 2012 – current.
-It features over 2500+ photos 50 videos and plenty of information.
+It features more than 2500+ photos 50 videos and plenty of information.

 Controversy

 In 2012, park owner Gordon Gibb appeared in court charged with the assault of a ticket seller outside the entrance of the park.

 On 22 May 2015, a teenage girl was injured and had to be taken to hospital when a footrail fell from a car of the Hero roller coaster and cut her head.
 Another person was treated at the scene.
 The Health and Safety Executive (HSE) launched an investigation into the incident.
 Hero reopened in early June.

+Over the years there have been several demonstrations outside the entrance against keeping wild animals in captivity and in unnatural conditions.

 Political donations

 Flamingo Land Limited have donated £185,999 to the Conservative Party since 2014.

 Since 2024, the owners of Flamingo Land have financially supported Reform UK.